prmncr/Wrappr/readme.md

 ## Requirements

-Will work only on Windows systems with .NET 9 installed (so, Windows 10 version 1607 or earlier).
+Will work only on Windows systems with .NET 9 installed (so, Windows 10 version 1607 or later).

 > [!NOTE]
 > Perhaps the .NET version (and Windows version) will be downgraded later.